apollographql/apollo-server/docs/source/index.md

 ## Productive GraphQL Development

-Apollo Server, and the rest of the Apollo ecosystem, give you a powerful set of tools to rapidly stand up a GraphQL API on top of your exsiting, or new, backends.
+Apollo Server, and the rest of the Apollo ecosystem, give you a powerful set of tools to rapidly stand up a GraphQL API on top of your existing, or new, backends.
 It does this by focusing on a schema-first approach where you build your schema with a concise, declarative syntax, and fill in the logic with data fetching resolver functions.
 It is easy to get started with [one-step mocking]() while you fill out your data and build your UI.
 With powerful tools like [schema directives](), [tracing and cache control](), and [schema stitching](), you can build the service of your dreams without writing a line of code more than you need.